The Premier League title race is already over for everyone bar Liverpool and Man City | Goal.com

 Between them, they haven’t lost a league game since the end of January.
 They are relentless, ruthless.
 Winning machines.

 Even Burnley, one of the best-drilled, best-organised teams around, were run ragged.
-They were undressed by Liverpool’s patterns and fluent movement, driven to distraction by the Reds’ hunger and energy.
+They were undressed by Liverpool’s patterns and fluent movement, driven to distraction by their hunger and energy.

 And do you know the scary bit?
 Liverpool weren’t at their best.
 Nowhere near, in fact.
 They haven’t been all season, and they have 12 points from 12.